erotourtes/Database-Performance/README.md

 ## Performance in SQL (MySQL)
-To start with, we need to create a database and fill it with data.
+First, we need to create a database and fill it with data.
-Follow this steps:
+Follow these steps:
 1. navigate to the `sql/schema.sql`
 2. run the script in your database
 3. navigate to the `src/`
 4. add `.local.env` with the content of `.env` file
 5. run `python main.py` to fill the database with random data (you can change the number of rows in the `main.py` file)
+> install python dependencies `pip install -r requirements.txt`

 The database is ready to use.
 Now you can run the queries.
 ![image](./public/state.png)

 ## Indexes
-Let's start with the indexes.
+Let's start with the definition.
-Index is a data structure that improves the speed of data retrieval operations on a database table at the cost of additional writes and storage space to maintain the index data structure.
+An index is a data structure that improves the speed of data retrieval operations on a database table at the cost of additional writes and storage space to maintain the index data structure.

 Indexes are used to quickly locate data without having to search every row in a database table every time a database table is accessed.
-Indexes can be created using one or more columns of a database table, providing the basis for both rapid random lookups and efficient access of ordered records.
+Indexes can be created using one or more columns of a database table, providing the basis for both rapid random lookups and efficient access to ordered records.

 ### Indexes in MySQL
 MySQL has several index types: